- COVIDCert NI – Easy Read Privacy Information

 All data processors are appointed under Data Processors Agreements in compliance with Article 28 of the UK GDPR, either via UK GDPR compliant contracts, or MoUs.

-Under the terms of these arrangements DoH and PHA are the data controller responsible for assessing that all processors listed below, except DoF/ESS, are competent to process personal data in line with UK GDPR requirements.
-DoH is responsible for assessing that DoF/ESS are competent to process data in line with UK GDPR requirements under these arrangements.
+Under the terms of these arrangements DoH is the data controller responsible for assessing that all processors listed below, except DoF/ESS/PHA, who are competent to process personal data in line with UK GDPR requirements.
+DoH is responsible for assessing that DoF/ESS/PHA are competent to process data in line with UK GDPR requirements under these arrangements.
 This assessment will consider the nature of the processing and the risks to the data subjects.

 Contracts or Memorandum of Understanding (MoUs) will be in place to govern relationships with the data processors, which set out the obligations of each party and the data controllers’ obligations and rights regarding the data that is being processed.
 All contracts adhere to established BSO Procurement and Logistics Services (PaLs) processes and legal input provided by BSO Department of Legal Services (DLS).